 * It is important to identify market trends.

-* It is recommended to develop initiatives as a group and not by one's self.
-Working as a team, where every participant brings their own advantages, can lead to impressive achievements.
-The group participants complete one another, have fun working together and can create more than the lone entrepreneur.
+* It is recommended to develop initiatives as a team and not by one's self.
+Working as a team, where every participant brings their advantages, can lead to impressive achievements.

 * It is highly recommended to create partnerships with other companies.